Wilson-Bila/Wilson-Bila/README.md

-## Hi, I am Wilson Bila, a Web Developer.
+## Hi, I am Wilson Bila, a Software Developer.
 ## Attending the third year of Information Systems.
 ## From Maputo, Mozambique.
 ##